DebieThomas/basic-webapp/kubernetes/migration_example/README.md

 kubectl scale deployment.apps/postgres --replicas=0
 ````

 Now we create a new pod.
-This pod mounts the peristent volume that the postgres pod uses under /data (see datamounter.yaml):
+This pod mounts the persistent volume that the postgres pod uses under /data (see datamounter.yaml):
 ````console
 kubectl apply -f .\datamounter.yaml
 ````